netscaler/cloud-native-getting-started/gcp/README.md

      kubectl create clusterrolebinding citrix-cluster-admin --clusterrole=cluster-admin --user=<email-id of your GCP account>
      ```

+    Optional: If you paste in an incorrect email follow these steps to remove the role binding, you will then have to go in and repeat step 2 to correctly bind your Google Account as the Citrix Cluster Admin.

+    ```gcloudsdkkubectl
+     kubectl delete clusterrolebinding citrix-cluster-admin
+    ```

 3. Access the config files directory which are downloaded as part of automation script to run applications required for two-tier deployment

      ```gcloudsdkkubectl